 An osseous outgrowth arising from the medial aspect of the distal femur and directed upwards (away from the joint), its cortex appears continuous with that of the femur.

-This is a typical case of osteochondrma, typical clinical presentation (age of patient, painless hump), typical location (femur is the commonest affected bone), typical appearance (pedunculated bony outgrowth that directed away from the joint).
+This is a typical case of osteochondroma, typical clinical presentation (age of patient, painless lump), typical location (femur is the most affected bone), typical appearance (pedunculated bony outgrowth that directed away from the joint).